noir-lang/noir/docs/docs/learn/concepts/hybrid_state/main.md

 ## Private State

-Every smart contract needs a way to track information over time - that's what state is.
-In order to have both private and public transactions and storage in Aztec, we have to have public and private state.

-On this page, you’ll learn

-- Aztec's unique interpretation of private state
-- Representation of private state in an append-only database
-- Concept of 'deleting' private state variables using nullifiers
-- How to modify private state
-- How Aztec abstracts the UTXO model from developers

-## Private State on Aztec

 Private state must be treated differently from public state and this must be expressed in the semantics of Aztec.nr.

 Private state is encrypted and therefore is "owned" by a user or a set of users (via shared secrets) that are able to decrypt the state.